NCAR/i-wrf/docs/Users_Guide/matthewwindows.rst

 so be sure to save all work and close your other applications before beginning the setup.

-To install Docker and enable the required components on Windows 10/11, you will install the Docker Desktop for Windows application, which includes :
+To install Docker and enable the required components on Windows 10/11, you will install the Docker Desktop for Windows application by following these steps:

 * In a web browser, visit `Install Docker Desktop on Windows <https://docs.docker.com/desktop/install/windows-install/>`_.
-* Click on <code>Docker Desktop for Windows - x86_64</code> to download the installer.
+* Click on ``Docker Desktop for Windows - x86_64`` to download the installer.
 * Run the installer file "Docker Desktop Installer.exe", which will require a system restart.
 * Leave the "Use WSL 2 instead of Hyper-V" option checked in the dialog that appears.
-* After the installation is complete, use the Start menu to find and run Docker Desktop, then agree to the terms and complete other steps in the first use wizard.
+* After the installation is complete, use the Start menu to find and run Docker Desktop, then agree to the terms and complete the other steps in the "first use" wizard.

 The Docker Desktop app should now show a green "Engine running" status in the lower left corner.
 If your engine isn't running or you encounter any other issues,